-SECTION 5 Conclusions
+Conclusions

-5.1 CONCLUSIONS
+6.1 CONCLUSIONS

-The Transportation Mitigation Program is a key part of the IHNC Lock Replacement Plan.
-While this approach is different from traditional Corps of Engineers environmental analysis and mitigation planning, it is necessary due to the unique urban setting of this project.
-The program aligns with NEPA (PL 91-190), Section 122 of the River and Harbor Act of 1970 (PL 91-611), and other important national policies, including Executive Order 12898 (Federal Actions to Address Environmental Justice in Minority Populations and Low-Income Populations).
+The Transportation Mitigation Program (TMP) as authorized in WRDA 2007 is a critical component of the IHNC Lock Replacement Plan, designed specifically to address the transportation challenges posed by construction in a dense urban environment.
+While this approach differs from traditional Corps of Engineers environmental analysis and mitigation planning, it is essential due to the unique setting and the direct impact on local mobility.
+The TMP aligns with NEPA (PL 91-190), Section 122 of the River and Harbor Act of 1970 (PL 91-611).